Documents Needed to Apply for Italian Dual Citizenship

 You will need to provide an official birth certificate with your application along with a marriage cert or birth certificates of your children if applicable.
 In the case that you might be divorced, you will also need a certified copy of the divorce records and an apostille for these documents from the Secretary of State.

-Attention to detail is important for your dual citizenship application and this is certainly the best way to expedite the process.
-Taking time to assemble the correct information and check the accuracy of these documents will save you time and most likely, leave you one step closer to dual citizenship in Italy.
-If you need assistance learning how to apply for dual citizenship in Italy, contact us and we will put you in contact with our Italian office location.
+Please be aware the paperwork in your dual citizenship application must be flawless.
+Taking time to assemble the correct information and check the accuracy of these documents will save you time.
+If you need assistance learning how to apply for dual citizenship in Italy, contact us and we can assist you with the dual citizenship process.